Insect Conservation and Diversity

 ** No page charges **

 Papers submitted to Insect Conservation & Diversity should be original research papers on aspects pertaining mainly to aspects of insect conservation and diversity.
 Papers concerning other arthropods will also be considered.
 Reviews, Mini-Reviews, short communications detailing innovative techniques or methodological approaches, and thought provoking forum-type articles on any aspect of insect conservation ranging from policy matters to conjecture based on a solid science base are welcomed.

 Insect Conservation and Diversity is a member of and subscribes to the principles of the Committee on Publication Ethics.

 Conflicts of Interest

 Insect Conservation and Diversity requires that all authors disclose any potential sources of conflict of interest.
-Any interest or relationship, financial or otherwise, that might be perceived as influencing an author’s objectivity is considered a potential source of conflict of interest.
+Any interest or relationship, financial or otherwise, which might be perceived as influencing an author’s objectivity is considered a potential source of conflict of interest.
 These must be disclosed when directly relevant or indirectly related to the work that the authors describe in their manuscript.
 Potential sources of conflict of interest include but are not limited to patent or stock ownership, membership of a company board of directors, membership of an advisory board or committee for a company, and consultancy for or receipt of speaker’s fees from a company.
 The existence of a conflict of interest does not preclude publication in this journal.

 It is the responsibility of the corresponding author to review this policy with all authors and to collectively list in the manuscript (under the Acknowledgment section) and in the online submission system ALL pertinent commercial and other relationships.